Trump's lawyers say it's "a practical impossibility" to secure $464 million bond in time

 "In its over 20 years on the bench, this Court has never encountered an expert witness who not only was a close personal friend of a party, but also had a personal financial interest in the outcome of the case for which he is being offered as an expert," Engoron wrote in his Feb.
 16 ruling.

-A spokesperson for Attorney General Letitia James did not reply to a request for comment.
+A spokesperson for Attorney General Letitia James declined to comment.
 James' office has said Trump has until March 25 to put up a bond for the entire judgment in order to prevent her office from collecting the damages while he appeals.
 James has said the state could seek to seize property from Trump if he does not pay the judgment.